Sasser99/DIYFAN_V1/README.md

 **3. Tripod:**

 ![Alt-Text](img/Assembly3.png)

+- There isn't much to say about the tripod.
+If the legs are cut cleanly, the DIY fan stands level.
+In any case, the tripod provides the necessary stability, and in my opinion, the wood finish gives the device a better look.

 The goal was, among other things, to develop a **modular system**.
 To achieve this, the three assemblies can be combined in various **configurations**.
 They are connected using **mechanical connectors** and standard **Ethernet cables**.
 The Ethernet cables transmit both the power supply and the PWM signal.
 Below are the setups demonstrated in the YouTube video: